Frojd/Frojd-Jewl/component-library/app/components/Popup/Popup.md

 ### Packages

+-   **local-storage** - For saving session when closing
--   **velocity-react** - This example uses velocity react to transition the expandable area with an animation
+-   **framer-motion** - This example uses framer-motion to transition the expandable area with an animation